 For me, the interesting bit about location-based data is how it helps us understand the way we use and interact with our surroundings.
 All too often, this data is taken out of its original context and visualized in bar charts and line graphs.

 Using just light on a sensor, Location-Based Light Painting blends together imagery of the world around us with the invisible data that describe it.

-This project has been featured on WIRED, PetaPixel and on The Creators Project, among others.
+This project has won the award Nachwuchspreis Neue Medien 2014 and was featured on WIRED, TIME, PetaPixel, The Dish, Hyperallergic, Vantage and The Creators Project, among others.

 Consulting: Benedikt Gross